 - 4Download the result.
 You'll see how much space was saved before downloading.

 Results vary significantly depending on the original file.
-Typical reductions are:
+Typical size reductions are:

 - PDF with images (photos, diagrams): 40–75% smaller